kensanata/phoebe/README.md

     our (@footer);
     push(@footer, sub { '=> mailto:alex@alexschroeder.ch Mail' });

+This prints a very simply footer instead of the usual footer for Gemini, as the `footer` sub is redefined.
+At the same time, the `@footer` array is still used for the web:

+    package Gemini::Wiki;
+    package Gemini::Wiki;
+    use Modern::Perl;
+    our (@footer); # HTML only
+    push(@footer, sub { '=> https://alexschroeder.ch/wiki/Contact Contact' });
+    # footer sub is Gemini only
+    no warnings qw(redefine);
+    sub footer {
+      return '—' x 10 . "\n" . '=> mailto:alex@alexschroeder.ch Mail';
+    }

+This example also shows how to redefine existing code in your config file without the warning "Subroutine … redefined".

-A more elaborate example to add a new action the main menu and a handler for it:
+Here's a more elaborate example to add a new action the main menu and a handler for it:

     package Gemini::Wiki;
     use Modern::Perl;